curtispuetz/pypp-cli/notes.md

 data into one of these the data is always moved into the collection and not a reference or a copy.
 It means that when you access an element of the collection that you either get a reference to the data or a copy of the data.
 To get a reference you would do a: Ref[MyElementType] = my_list[0].
+- You can use 'list_reserve' to reserve space in a list.
+It does nothing for the Python interpreter, but for the C++ provides a potential performance boost just the std::vector.reserve() function does.